DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture9.md

 >   - When banks could offload credit risk, increase their profitability

 A credit default swap (CDS) is like an insurance contract in which:
-- The CDS buyer “takes out insurance” against a credit event (e.g. default) of a company or sovereign state and in return pays the CDS seller a regular, fi xed “insurance” premium for the insurance.
+- The CDS buyer “takes out insurance” against a credit event (e.g. default) of a company or sovereign state and in return pays the CDS seller a regular, fixed “insurance” premium for the insurance.
 - The CDS seller receives the CDS premium and agrees to pay the buyer a compensation amount upon occurrence of the credit event.
 - If the credit event occurs, the compensation is paid, the CDS buyer pays the period’s accrued premium, and the CDS ceases to exist.
 - If no credit event occurs, the CDS buyer keeps paying the periodic premium until the CDS maturity date.

 We now go into the details of CDS terminology, mechanics and pricing:

 > Why is it called a swap?